Brava, a smart oven maker with big names attached, just sold to an industrial equipment company – TechCrunch

 TC: How many people does Brava currently employ and how many if any are going to Middleby?

 JP: Brava employs 38 people and all will be going to Middleby.
-I will remain as the CEO of Brava and will also work with other Middleby divisional leaders to leverage Brava’s light cooking platform and services for their existing brands.
+I will remain as the CEO of Brava and will also work with other Middleby divisional leaders to leverage Brava’s light-cooking platform and services for their existing brands.
 We’re excited by this because we currently have many ideas and plans for leveraging the Brava technology across new form factors, business segments (residential and commercial) and geographies.
 This all becomes more feasible with Middleby.

 TC: We last talked before the Brava oven was out in the world.
 How many units did you wind up selling?